Marketing Summarized

 • Selling a seemingly unrelated product can often inspire people to look to you for that product domain as well.

-A successful salesperson is able to draw more attention through referral marketing.
+A successful salesperson can draw more attention through referral marketing.

 • Their expertise will mean people trust them over a stranger or faceless entity.